Westinghouse Transit Expressway

 An interesting footnote about the Marketing photo showing the three cars on the guideway at South Park.
 I was told it was made by using only the first car by positioning the car on the guideway at three different positions, with a seperate photo at each position, which was then made into a composite photo showing three cars.
 I believe the original car was saved and for some time was on display at Station Square.
 I never saw it there.
 I also believe this was the car in which I had a four foot square floor section made to be removable, over the suspension area, so that we could observe the suspension while running.
 The car was later taken to LCS and put under canvas, outside.
 I do not know it's ultimate fate*.

-* The original car refered to was located in 2009.
+* The original Skybus car that Mr. Appleby is refering to was located in 2009.
 It was found in a private collection in Ellwood City and shown in the photos below, taken in May 2009.

 The Sea-Tac order brought about a completely new suspension.
 Sometime, prior to the order, a new engineer was hired from a bus company in Ohio and he created a new suspension system using a large flat anti-friction bearing to permit adequate swiveling of the axle for the ninety foot radius of the Sea-Tac guideway.
 The new suspension raised the floor height to forty-two inches.